kfu02/orez-ahpla/README.md

  - Tweaked cutoff val from 0.01 to 0.1 in both MCTS searches.
  - Fixed small bug in make_moves.py.

+## 0.6.0 - 2/6/19
+### Added
+ - Bitboard reflections across diagonals implemented.
+ - Reflections added to state recursion in get_poss, unsure of speed upgrade.

+### Removed
+ - To-dos.

 # To-do
-- [ ] Figure out bitboard reflections/rotations
-- [ ] Add board reflections to state recursion dicts
+- [ ] Finish adding reflections to state recursion dicts.
-- [ ] Add mcts with policy/eval funcs (feature)
 - [ ] Figure out neural net structure for policy/eval funcs
+- [ ] Add mcts with policy/eval funcs
 - [ ] Apply neural net to mcts funcs
+- [ ] Figure out how to store neural net values
+- [ ] Add a parameter for when AI switches to terminal_alphabeta for gameplay